-Cases involving all other violations of the school’s major rules will be considered by the dean of students, dean of faculty, and assistant head/academic dean who will determine whether a Discipline Committee will convene.
+Cases involving all other violations of the school’s major rules will be considered by the dean of students, dean of faculty, and academic dean who will determine whether a Dean’s Warning will be issued, or a Discipline Committee will convene.
+In situations regarding violations of boarding rules, the director of residential life and the dean of students will decide whether a Boarding Review will be issued or a Discipline Committee will convene.
 Under certain circumstances a case may be handled administratively.

 When a Discipline Committee meeting is scheduled, the student involved may be restricted from participating in campus life outside of academic commitments, until the meeting is held.
-Students may be accompanied to the meeting by one faculty member and one student.
-The head of school receives recommendations for punishment from the Discipline Committee, whose deliberations are confidential.
+The head of school receives recommendations for consequences from the Discipline Committee, whose deliberations are confidential.
 Violations and consequences are announced to the school when appropriate.
-Discipline Committee procedures are described in the Appendices of the student handbook.
-Any questions about these guidelines should be addressed to the assistant head/academic dean, the dean of faculty, or the dean of students.
+Discipline Committee procedures and potential consequences are described in the Appendix.

 Students holding or elected to any leadership position at the school should expect to lose their positions if they are found at fault by a Discipline Committee.
 Students may not run for a new leadership position for 12 school weeks following a Discipline Committee decision.